4inzler/vivepro2/README.md

 ---

 ## Status
-This guide is a work in progress.
-Last updated: 2024-01-10
+Final guide that works thanks to 4inzler for putting everything together :D Last updated: 2025-11-23

 ---